eeexuanlyx/Cake-Parcel-Frontend/README.md

 ### Requests Page

 ![Requests Page](public/screenshots/requests-page.png)
 On the Requests page, users can submit a customization form to provide detailed descriptions of how they would like their cake to be made.
-Users may also upload a reference image to better convey their vision, ensuring their order is tailored to their preferences.
+Users may also upload a reference image to better convey their ideas, ensuring their order is tailored to their preferences.

 ### Cart Page